Guiding your shift toward healing.

 … to grieve at your own pace.

 It might seem impossible or unimaginable that you can move through your pain, but I will be there, walking beside you, to help you find your way back to more balance in your life.
-In this specialized grief support therapy, you will have the time and space to share your grief and make room for it in your life.
+You will have the time and space to share your grief and make room for it in your life.

 Read more about me on the About page.

-NOTE: I am currently offering in person and Telehealth sessions through a secure video platform.
+I am currently offering in-person and Telehealth sessions through a secure video platform.
 Telehealth is available to anyone in Illinois.

 Reach out for your free 15 minute consultation.